E. J. Lowe (philosopher): Philosophy

 Lowe was one of the leading philosophers of his generation.
 He researched and published on a vast array of topics including: metaphysics, philosophy of mind, philosophical logic, philosophy of language, philosophy of religion, and the history of early modern philosophy.
 He supervised many PhD students, working on a wide variety of topics.

 He made notable contributions to developing thought on ontology, essences, dualistic interactionism, and Locke studies.
 For Lowe, ontology comes in two parts: a priori and empirical.
-The a priori aspect deals in the possible ways reality could exists.
+The a priori aspect deals in the possible ways reality could exist.
 The empirical aspect informs and establish what kinds of things do exist.
 Thus, to grasp what is actual in the world you must also ascertain was it possible.
 At the heart of his ontological world is a four-category ontology which consist of objects, kinds, attributes, and modes.
 Key to his neo-Aristotelianism is a commitment to essences.
 He espouses general essences and individual essences.
 The view follows in the Aristotelian tradition that an essence is ‘what it is’ to be a substance.
 His work on Locke offers a charitable reading of the philosopher, and defends Locke's relevance to philosophy today.